yuvlian/qingque-sr/_configs_/README.md

 ## `hotfix.json`
 configuration for hotfix links.

-hotfix is not needed if you play on production, as you can obtain the update by logging into the official server.

-if you need a tool to grab this, i have one: https://github.com/yuvlian/fetch-hotfix-hsr (no prebuilt)
+check server.toml for more info

 ## `scene.toml`
 configuration for player position, calyx position, and map.

 ## `server.toml`
-configuration for where the servers should bind to.
+configuration for where the servers should bind to and other misc stuff.